 Perfect Food Plots For Deer | Midwest Whitetail

 (VIDEO) – Join Bill Winke of Midwest Whitetail as he shows us one of his favorite deer food plots on the farm.
 This might be considered the perfect food plot, but what is the criteria for one?
 Watch this episode of Midwest Whitetail to find out.

 So what makes the perfect food plot?
 Let’s recap some critical points.

 Food Plot Location

 This is fundamentally the most critical point that takes the most time this spring.
 Everything needs to be considered before putting in a new food plot.
 By far the most important considerations is current deer movement, patterns, bedding, past observations, and established food sources.
-Hopefully you have done your homework up to this point, that means post season scouting, note taking, and a good memory of all of your trail camera data, hunting observations, and buck sightings.
+Hopefully, you have done your homework up to this point, which means post-season scouting, note taking, and a good memory of all of your trail camera data, hunting observations, and buck sightings.
 A perfect food plot will be placed smart, whether that is adjacent to bedding areas, a staging area to larger food sources, or the large food source itself.
-The next consideration, and by far more tricky part to food plots is figuring out what to plant, and how to hunt the food plot.
+The next consideration, and by far more tricky part of food plots is figuring out what to plant, and how to hunt the food plot.

 Food Plot Species